 Who Was Alex Trebek?

 In the mid-1960s, Alex Trebek became the host of the Canadian quiz show Reach for the Top.
 His first American television gig was as host of the short-lived 1973 game show The Wizard of Odds.
 In 1984, he began his longtime hosting role of a revived version of the trivia show Jeopardy!
-In 2019, he revealed that he's battle stage 4 pancreatic cancer.
+In 2019, he revealed that he's battling stage 4 pancreatic cancer and passed away from the disease in November 2020.

 Early Life and Career